 For years, I've been using pictures taken by me as profile images and as professional images.
-Finally, though, after being only a little satisfied with the way I look in those pictures, and wondering how I could project a more professional and put-together image, I decided to have someone who knows what they're doing take the pictures.
+I was only a little satisfied with the way I look in those pictures.
+Instead, I wondered how I could project a more professional and put-together image.
+So, I decided to have someone who knows what they're doing take the pictures.

 And I've been so happy with the results that I can't believe I didn't do it sooner.

 Depending on your home business, there is a good chance that you are the face presented to the world.
 I provide a service (although it's starting to look a lot more like a product these days), and my face is out there.
 Plus, if you're going to call yourself Miranda Marquit Freelancing, LLC, you probably ought to have a decent image of Miranda Marquit.
 Amiright?

 Since I write for so many sites, I wanted a consistent image of me to use.
 And, while the photoshoot itself was fun, and I liked many of the pictures that came out of it, I finally (with a little help) settled on an “official” headshot to use for my home business.

 I'm pretty happy with it since I think it conveys a certain degree of professionalism, along with a small peek at my personality.
 Plus, I don't look sort-of unhappy.
 My last “official” headshot, one of my clients told me, was depressing.
 Hopefully, the new look of my home business is a little more inviting.